A general approach to transversal versions of Dirac-type theorems: Acknowledgements

 \section{Acknowledgements}

-We thank Julia B\"ottcher for suggesting us to investigate if the family of the squares of Hamilton cycles is colour-blind.
+We thank Julia B\"ottcher for suggesting us to investigate if the family of the squares of Hamilton cycles is colour-blind and Richard Lang for bringing~\cite{pavez2021towards} to our attention.
 We thank Richard Montgomery for valuable comments regarding the presentation of the paper.
 We also thank Anusch Taraz and Dennis Clemens for organising an online workshop in March 2021 where this project was initiated.